MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 If you're an administrator, you can use the following diagnostic tool to validate that an Auto attendant is able to receive calls:

-1. Select **Run Tests** below, which will populate the diagnostic in the Microsoft 365 Admin Center.
+1. Select **Run Tests** which will populate the diagnostic in the Microsoft 365 Admin Center.

    > [!div class="nextstepaction"]
    > [Run Tests: Teams Auto Attendant](https://aka.ms/TeamsAADiag)